The Ultimate Safety Guide For Visiting Skateparks: Tips For Riding Your Board Responsibly

 Practice Falling

-Learning how to fall safely can help prevent serious injuries.
+Learning how to fall safely can help prevent serious skateboarding injuries.
 If you feel yourself losing balance, try to land on your fleshy parts, like your thighs and buttocks, and roll with the fall to disperse the impact.

-Respect The Park Rules
+Respect The Skate Park’s Rules And Regulations

 If you’re a parent, consider supervising young or inexperienced riders at the park.
 Parents should encourage safe practices and ensure they are wearing appropriate security gear.
 Young riders must be fully supervised at all times.